 Spike gives custom-made Dino-Holders to Zoe and Rex too, despite the fact that they don’t have cards yet, and they start glowing their respective colors as they hear the voices of dinosaurs coming from the devices begging for help.
 And that’s the end of episode one.

-Bottomline: This show is incredibly stupid so far.
+This show is incredibly stupid so far.
 I mean, I never expect logic or non-stupid much from shounen gaming anime.
 I really don’t.
 But, man, you need to suspend all kinds of disbelief for this show.
 The premise is so convoluted and just gets more convoluted the more you think about it.

 I know this is episode one, but I already have all sorts of questions that I can’t see answered anytime soon, like why do the dinosaurs need chibi forms?
 Why does Dr. Z want to be king of the dinosaurs?
 Why did he choose trading cards, rocks and chibi dinos to achieve this?
 How did Spike manage to do all that with the Dino-Holder in such a small amount of time?
 What is the point of giving the dinosaurs elemental powers?
 You really need to buff goddamn DINOSAURS?
 What’s the logic with the selected elements anyway?
 Why does a triceratops get lightning?
 How are these powers contained in cards?
 Why are these powers contained in cards?
 Just why on a lot of things.

-Also, I really can’t get over how much this seems like a meld between Pokemon and Digimon (Season three in particular) just with Dinosaurs.
+Also, I really can’t get over how much this seems like a meld between Pokemon and Digimon (Season three in particular) just with dinosaurs.

 None of the characters stand out from the archetypes.
 Max is the leader, headstrong and curious, never gives up and really cares about his friends.
 Rex didn’t get much exploration but he seems like the responsible one.
 Zoe is the girl.
 Alpha Gang is Team Rocket, Dr. Z is the bumbling evil scientist, Seth is the stoic competent villain and Spike is the bumbling good guy scientist.

 The art for the CGI is very dated and it clashes so horribly with the traditional animation that it’s very distracting.
-If you were distracted by how much the CGI clashed with the regular animation in Duel Masters, you’ll be crying at this, especially considering that the CGI and traditional animation in that show were usually kept separately and hardly ever shared the screen.
+If you were distracted by how much the CGI clashed with the regular animation in Duel Masters, you’ll be crying at this, especially considering that the CGI and traditional animation in that show were usually kept separate and hardly ever shared the screen.
 Here, it’s constantly in the same frame.

 The traditional art is fine and the colors pop.
 Some of the designs are kinda cool, even if Zoe and Rex’s necklaces are kinda distracting.
-The animation is typical shounen gaming anime fare; just okay.
+The animation is typical shounen gaming anime fare – just okay.

 The OP is catchy, even if ‘Make your move’ kinda seems weird to put in the lyrics if this isn’t a legit game.
 The BG music is completely forgettable.

-All in all I’m really not impressed with this first episode, and I can really understand why this show didn’t take off.
+All in all, I’m really not impressed with this first episode, and I can really understand why this show didn’t take off.
 Hopefully it will get better from here.